Tullamore

 The town retained Gold Medal status in the National Tidy Town Awards in 2015 and also played host to the World Sheep Dog Trials in 2005, which attracted international interest in the region.
 The Tullamore Show is held near the town every year.
 The town's most famous export is Tullamore Dew – an Irish whiskey distilled by Tullamore Distillery – that can be traced back to 1829.
 The original distillery was shut down in 1954.
-The brand was later resurrected, but at first was produced at the Midleton Distillery in Cork.
+The brand was later resurrected, but at first was produced at the Midleton Distillery in County Cork.
 However, in 2014, the brand's new owners, William Grant & Sons, invested in a new distillery near Tullamore, bringing whiskey production back to the town.

 History

 In the Middle Ages, Tullamore was within the Gaelic territory of Firceall ruled by the O'Molloy clan.
 Firceall was part of the Kingdom of Meath.
 The Tullamore area was part of the first English plantations in Ireland during the 1550s when land was confiscated from the native Irish and colonized with English settlers.
 Firceall was divided into the baronies of Ballycowan, Ballyboy and Eglish, with Tullamore located in Ballycowan.